pcrumm/pcrumm.github.io/_drafts/rapid-api-development.md

 ## 2. Select Your Building Blocks
 At the core of defining your API is deciding what it is that your API _does_.
 You’ll need to select several fundamental units that, when assembled, describe the rest of the functionality of your API in order to keep things clean and organized.

 Let’s imagine, for a moment, that we’re defining an API for Snapchat.
-We wants users to be able to sign in and share photos, so that naturally suggests a few building blocks: _users_ and _photos_.
+We want users to be able to sign in and share photos, so that naturally suggests a few building blocks: _users_ and _photos_.

 Though this example is straightforward, keeping this decision in mind helps to keep your API endpoints logically organized as you build them out.
 If you have a hard time describing your API endpoints relative to your building blocks, you may want to revisit your choice of building blocks.